Root Canal Treatment

 Do I need root canal treatment?

-Only your dentist can confirm if you need root canal treatment, but there are several signs that can give you an indication.
+Only your dentist can confirm if you need root canal treatment, but there are several signs that give you an indication.
 If you are experiencing swelling, discoloration of the tooth, temperature sensitivity, drainage, pain, or odor, call our dentist office in Allen immediately.
 One or more of these symptoms can be a sign that the tooth’s pulp is infected.

 What is involved in root canal treatment?